The Habits Not Heroics Training Model

 THRive On Habits Not Heroics

-Heroics are bursts of extraordinary effort—the late nights, last-minute saves, and charismatic personalities that seem to hold everything together.
-Heroic energy fades when staff burn out.
+Heroics are bursts of extraordinary effort — the last-minute saves, the in-the-moment de-escalations, the charismatic individuals who seem to hold everything together.

 Habits build transformation.
 Heroics burn out.